 - In the past, many customers have purchased a book or item that was not the same version as the one lost or damaged.
 OPL would then need to purchase the replacement item anyway.

 View the complete list of loan periods and fees.

 What do I do if my library card is lost or stolen?

 A library card is like a credit card.
 If it is lost or stolen, report it right away.
 Anything signed out on your card is your responsibility until the card is reported missing.
-Replacement cards cost $5 for adults and $1 for young adults and children.
+Replacement cards cost $1.
 Please bring identification when you come to replace it.

 What happens if I delay in paying outstanding charges?

 Overdue accounts with a balance of $25 or more will be sent to a recovery agency.